List of commercial failures in video and arcade games: Marvel vs. Capcom: Infinite

+MultiVersus

+MultiVersus was a free-to-play crossover platform fighting game featuring various Warner Bros. characters.
+The game was developed by Player First Games and published by Warner Bros.
+Games for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S.

+It was first released in early access and open beta versions from July 2022 to June 2023.
+The game was fully released in May 2024, prior to Warner Bros.
+Games' acquisition of Player First Games.
+In November 2024, the studio announced that MultiVersus underperformed commercially, leading to parent company Warner Bros.
+Discovery taking a $100 million impairment charge.
+The game was delisted and all online functionality was discontinued in May 2025.
+The game's failure led to the closure of Player First Games in February 2025 and also partially led to a restructuring of Warner Bros.
+Games to focus on four core properties: the DC Universe, Harry Potter, Game of Thrones, and Mortal Kombat.

 Ōkami

 Ōkami was a product of Clover Studio with direction by Hideki Kamiya, previously known for his work on the Resident Evil and Devil May Cry series.
 The game is favorably compared to a Zelda-type adventure, and is based on the quest of the goddess-wolf Amaterasu using a "celestial brush" to draw in magical effects on screen and to restore the cursed land of ancient Nippon.
 Released first in 2006 on the PlayStation 2, it later received a port to the Wii system, where the brush controls were reworked for the motion controls of the Wii Remote.
 The game was well received by critics, with Metacritic aggregate scores of 93% and 90% for the PlayStation 2 and Wii versions, respectively, and was considered one of the best titles for 2006; IGN named it their Game of the Year.
 Though strongly praised by critics, fewer than 600,000 units were sold by March 2009.
 These factors have led for Ōkami to be called the "least commercially successful winner of a game of the year award" in the 2010 version of the Guinness World Records Gamer's Edition.
-Shortly after its release, Capcom disbanded Clover Studio, though many of its employees went on to form PlatinumGames and produce MadWorld and the more successful Bayonetta.
-Strong fan support of the game led to a sequel, Ōkamiden, on the Nintendo DS, followed by a high-definition remaster for the PlayStation 3, PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows.
+Shortly after its release, Capcom disbanded Clover Studio, though many of its employees, including Kamiya, went on to form PlatinumGames and produce MadWorld and the more successful Bayonetta.
+Strong fan support of the game led to a spiritual successor, Ōkamiden (2010), on the Nintendo DS, followed by a high-definition remaster of Ōkami for the PlayStation 3, PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows released during the mid-to-late 2010s.

+Kamiya had expressed interest in a sequel to Ōkami since moving to PlatinumGames, stating he had been in talks with Capcom on the idea.
+He left PlatinumGames in mid-2023, at the time stating he was going independent.
+A sequel was announced at The Game Awards 2024 in December 2024, with development being led by Kamiya at a new studio called Clovers that included several former members of Clover Studio.